iTwin/bis-schemas/Domains/Grids/grids.remarks.md

 A class for `GridArcSurface` elements used in `PlanGridSystem`.

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1. A `SolidPrimitive` DgnExtrusion containing single arc for base, swept from StartElevation to EndElevation
+1. Content: A `SolidPrimitive` DgnExtrusion containing single arc for base, swept from StartElevation to EndElevation.
-2. Local Coordinates : defined by subclasses
+2. Local Coordinates : defined by subclasses.

 ### PlanCircumferentialGridSurface

 A class for `GridSurface` instances of circular radius increments contained in `RadialGridSystem`

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1.  "inherit from parent" a `SolidPrimitive` DgnExtrusion containing single arc for base, swept from StartElevation to EndElevation
+1. Content: "inherit from parent" a `SolidPrimitive` DgnExtrusion containing single arc for base, swept from StartElevation to EndElevation
-2. Local Coordinates : `GridSystem` coordinates
+2. Local Coordinates : `GridSystem` coordinates.

 ### SketchArcGridSurface

 A class for `GridSurface` instances of sketched arc surfaces in `SketchGridSystem`

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1.  "inherit from parent" a `SolidPrimitive` DgnExtrusion containing single arc for base, swept from StartElevation to EndElevation
+1. Content: "inherit from parent" a `SolidPrimitive` DgnExtrusion containing single arc for base, swept from StartElevation to EndElevation.
-2. Local Coordinates : `GridSystem` coordinates
+2. Local Coordinates : `GridSystem` coordinates.

 <u>Properties:</u>